vrutkovs/dockerbrno-ansible-container/slides.md

 Grafana - an app to build dashboards and grafs from various sources

-Default choice:
+Default choice: monitoringartist/grafana-xxl

 Why I didn't like default Grafana-XXL image from dockerhub:

 - Bloated: all the grafana plugins installed
 - Bloated: uses gosu to run
-- Has auto-upgrade on
+- Has auto-upgrade on by default
 - Doesn't have read-only anonymous access

 ---